-Dr. Jerry Wong obtained his MD degree from the University of Alberta.
-He worked for several years as a GP with a hospital based practice in Maple Ridge B.C.
-In 1991 he was introduced to hair transplant by Dr. Dorman, a hair transplant surgeon in Vancouver.
-Dr. Wong was fascinated by the microsurgical aspect of hair transplants.
-In 1992 Dr. Wong attended Dr. Mario Mazola’s school of hair transplant in Australia.
-In addition to micro-mini grafting, Dr. Wong acquired the skills to perform scalp reductions, lifting of the hair-bearing-scalp and assisted with various flap procedures.
-Ability to perform major scalp surgery is crucial when faced with difficult repair cases.
-To this day Dr. Wong and Marzola have remained friends attending conferences and occasionally sharing vacations together.
+Dr. Jerry Wong obtained his MD degree from the University of Alberta, after which he worked for several years as a GP at a hospital-based practice in Maple Ridge, B.C.
+In 1991, he was introduced to the field of hair restoration surgery by Dr. Dorman – a hair transplant surgeon based in Vancouver.
+Dr. Wong was fascinated by the microsurgical aspect of the procedure.
+In 1992, Dr. Wong attended Dr. Mario Mazola’s hair transplant surgery school in Australia.
+In addition to micro-mini grafting, Dr. Wong acquired the skills necessary to perform scalp reductions, lifts and flap procedures.
+The ability to perform major scalp surgery is crucial when faced with difficult repair cases.
+To this day, Dr. Wong and Mazola have remained friends – attending conferences and occasionally sharing vacations together.

 His Hair Transplant Practice Journey